bjoluc/cubase-mcu-midiremote/readme.md

 ## About this Script

 The MIDI Remote Script developed in this repository serves as a full replacement for the default Mackie Control setup.
-Its mapping is widely similar to [Cubase's default Mackie MCU Pro mapping](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf), with a few exceptions:
+Its mapping is similar to [Cubase's default Mackie MCU Pro mapping](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf), with the following exceptions:

+> **Note**
+> In the rest of this document, all buttons below the 7-segment timecode display and above the five playback control buttons are referred to by their default Cubase MCU mapping labels instead of the ones printed on the X-Touch.
+> I recommend an overlay for reference (be it an image – like in the [remote control devices docs](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf) – or a [printed version](https://www.ebay.com/itm/255630543433)).

 **Encoder Assignments**